aws-amplify/docs/js/vue.md

 | botTitle      | string  | the name of the chatbot component in your frontend app                                        | 'Chatbot' | no       |

-If not in your aws.exports file, the bot can also be defined in the AWS configure method:
+If not in your aws-exports file, the bot can also be defined in the AWS configure method:
 ```
  Interactions: {
     bots: {